A. G. Cook: 2017–2020: Charli XCX, Jónsi, 7G and Apple

-In 2022, he worked with Beyoncé co-writing and co-producing the song "All Up in Your Mind", which was included on her seventh studio album Renaissance.
+Cook co-produced another song with Utada in 2022, called "Kimi ni Muchū", and remixed Utada's song "Face My Fears" for her album Bad Mode.
+In 2022, he co-wrote and co-produced the song "All Up in Your Mind" with Beyoncé, which was included on her seventh studio album Renaissance.
 It earned his first Grammy Award nomination for Album of the Year.